aka411/tlsf-memory-allocator/README.md

 By using a find-first-set (FFS) operation on these bitmaps, the allocator can locate the appropriate free list in constant time, allowing for extremely fast allocation and deallocation.

-#### **Bitmaps for O(1) Lookup**
-To quickly find a free block of a suitable size, the TLSF allocator uses two bitmaps.
-The Bitmaps are at the core of the allocator's performance.
-The indices we get from them are used to get the allocatable free block in O(1) time.

 ![Bitmaps for fast lookup](diagrams/bitmaps.png)

-#### **Free List Array**
+#### **2. Free List Array**

-The actual free blocks are stored in a 2D array of pointers.
+The actual free blocks are maintained within doubly linked lists, and the head of each list is stored in a 2D array of pointers.
 The indices derived from the FL and SL bitmaps are used to directly access the head of the correct free list.
-This direct lookup is what provides the fast O(1) constant-time performance, as the allocator doesn't need to traverse a linked list to find a suitable block.
+The indices (FL and SL) are calculated such that the free block at the head of the chosen doubly linked list is guaranteed to be equal to or greater than the required size, enabling a direct, **O(1) constant-time** block selection without the need to traverse the list.

 ![bins containing the allocatable block](diagrams/bins.png)

 ## Core Operations

-* **Allocation :** When a memory request comes in, the allocator calculates the required FL and SL indices based on the requested size.
-It then uses the bitmaps to find the smallest available free block that can satisfy the request.
-The selected block is removed from its free list, marked as allocated, and potentially split if it's much larger than the requested size.

-* **Deallocation :** When a block is freed, the allocator marks it as free and checks its adjacent blocks.
-If an adjacent block is also free, the allocator coalesces (merges) the two blocks into a single, larger free block.
-This process helps to combat external fragmentation, where memory is available but scattered in many small, unusable chunks.
-The newly coalesced block is then inserted back into the appropriate free list based on its new, larger size.
+### **Allocation**

+1. Calculate required (FL,SL) indices from the requested size.

+2. Use the bitmaps to find the smallest available free block.

+3. Remove the block from its free list.

+4. Mark it as allocated.

+5. Split the block if it's much larger than the request, returning the remainder to the free lists.

+### **Deallocation**

+1. Mark the block as free.

+2. Check adjacent blocks for a free state.

+3. If an adjacent block is free, coalesce (merge) them into one larger free block to reduce external fragmentation.

+4. Insert the new, possibly larger, block into the appropriate free list based on its new size.

 ## Key Features